Eldoir/eldoir/README.md

 - ➡️ I have a [website][website] dedicated to my projects
 - 🌱 I'm constantly learning because that's the meaning of life
 - 🎮 I’m working at Ubisoft and I love it
-- 🥅 2021 Goals: Try Construct 3 and Godot
+- 🥅 2024 Goals: Publish my Connections game with VueJS
-- ⚡ Fun fact: I pour my cereals before milk (like every sane person does).

 ### Connect with me: